jro31/jethro-codes/_articles/projects/meals-of-change.md

 };
 ```

-And with this, we have both the front-end and the back-end in place to allow our users to sign-up, to login, and to logout, and to check their login status from anywhere within the app, and display content to them depending on this.
+And with this, we have both the front-end and the back-end in place to allow our users to sign-up, login, and logout, and we are able to check their login status from anywhere within the app, and display content depending on this.

 ### Photo uploading

-The other issue which exceeded my knowledge at the start of this project, was allowing users to upload photos of their recipes.
+The other issue which exceeded my knowledge at the start of this project, was allowing users to upload photos of their recipes, and subsequently fetching these.

 In Rails monolith apps that I'd built, this was no issue.
 You upload the photo from Rails to a third-party service, and fetch it again when you need it.